Joel Fitzgibbon: Helen Liu affair and resignation

-Fitzgibbon resigned as Minister for Defence on 4 June 2009 after admitting that meetings held between his brother Mark Fitzgibbon, the head of the health fund NIB, and Defence officials concerning business opportunities had breached the Ministerial Code of Conduct.
+Fitzgibbon resigned as Minister for Defence on 4 June 2009 after admitting that meetings held between his brother Mark Fitzgibbon, the chief executive of health insurer NIB, and Defence officials concerning business opportunities had breached the Ministerial Code of Conduct.
+Prime Minister Rudd accepted the resignation, stating that the minister had "made mistakes related to accountability".
+He was succeeded as Defence Minister by John Faulkner.